mmomtchev/ffmpeg/README.md

 // identify the various streams input.on('ready', () => {
     // Once the input Demuxer is ready,
-    // it will contain two arrays of ReadableStream:
+    // it will contain two arrays of Readable:
     // input.video[]
     // input.audio[]